-Texting is Straightforward: Text messages are typically short and to the point, which makes them easier to read and respond to than email messages.
+Texting Recruitment is Straightforward: Text messages are typically short and to the point, which makes them easier to read and respond to than email messages.
 Texting also carries with it an expectation of informality which makes it easier to communicate.
 For example, saying “yes” instead of “Yes.” is totally acceptable via a text exchange.

-Texting is Convenient: Candidates can respond to texts whenever and wherever while they are running errands, on break at work or home watching a movie.
+Text Recruitment is Convenient: Candidates can respond to texts whenever and wherever while they are running errands, on break at work or home watching a movie.

-Texting Has Greater Reach: Many hourly and elderly workers don’t own or have access to a computer and rely on their mobile devices exclusively for job searches.
+Text Recruitment Has Greater Reach: Many hourly and elderly workers don’t own or have access to a computer and rely on their mobile devices exclusively for job searches.
 Texting is also more accessible for job seekers who don’t have unlimited data plans or who do not have a smart phone, making your application process more accessible to a broader population.

-Texting Builds Dialogue: The nature of conversation is constantly evolving.
+Text Recruitment Builds Dialogue: The nature of conversation is constantly evolving.
 That means candidates are becoming increasingly open to beginning conversations via text.

 Use Cases for Text Recruitment